AOEpeople/meals/README.md

 Total, current month (all debts in this month till current day), one column for each of the last three month, all debts before the last three month summed up in one column.
 Additionally you can add a transaction (positive or negative) to a users profile, by clicking on the plus sign.
-Also you can order a account settlement if an employee leaves on the three dots for profiles with a positive amount of money.
+Also you can request a account settlement if an employee leaves on the three dots for profiles with a positive amount of money.

 ### Accounting book
 **Route:** /accounting/book